The full story of

 I was okay until I wasn't.

 If you've ever met someone in recovery then you've probably heard a similar statement - they have it all together in one moment and then, in an instant, the world seems to crumble.
 For Sabal Recovery owner, Cole Erdman, these six words were the start of a new life.
 "2020 was a really difficult year.
-From the pandemic and the professional challenges that accompanied, to personal struggles, the world was starting to spiral around me and my addictions were taking over, hurting the people that I loved most in this world."
+From the pandemic and the professional challenges that accompanied, to personal struggles, the world was starting to spiral around me and my addictions were taking over.
+I was hurting the people that I loved most in this world."
 With the support of loved ones and a determination to change, Cole took the first step towards recovery - checking into an immersive treatment center in Florida, and taking back control of his life after years of addiction.

 After returning to Charleston and beginning the rebuilding process, Cole lived in a sober home where he found unexpected friendships and support through a new community of men.
 It was during this time that he found new perspectives of each person's recovery, understanding how different it is for each individual.
 "The same approach doesn't work for everyone and I've seen first hand how important a variety of support options is.
 Watching these other men find their own paths has been such an inspiration and has given me a deep respect for each person's journey."